12LetterMeme/qb-policeshop/README.md

 Original script is here: https://github.com/NevoSwissa/CL-PoliceGarage <-- all credit goes to NevoSwissa

 #Description
+For this script to work you must properly edit the config to go with your police job(s)

 What I added was the ability to add job grades to the shop, for further customizability.
 Added in a helicopter shop aswell with the same job grades.